A deterministic Kaczmarz algorithm for solving linear systems: Consistent linear systems

 \begin{proof} From Proposition \ref{prop: eigenvalue 1 of products of reflections}, we need to choose $l$ so that $l+r-p$ is even.
-We also need to make sure the skew-matrix defined by (\ref{skew-symmetric matrix}) is nonsingular.
+We also need to make sure that the skew-symmetric matrix defined by (\ref{skew-symmetric matrix}) is nonsingular.
 Since $\det(P) = 0$ defines a set with zero Lebesgue measure, such $\u_1,\ldots,\u_l$ always exist. \end{proof}

-Under the same assumption as the above corollary, the eigen-space corresponding to the eigenvalue 1 of the operator $\R_v \prod_{i=p+1}^{r} (I - 2 \frac{\v_i \v_i^T}{\|\v_i\|^2})$ may not be equal to that of $\R_v$.
-However, we can introduce some extra vectors to rectify it.
-For this, we introduce the following notion.
+Making the same assumption as the above corollary, the eigenspace corresponding to the eigenvalue 1 of the operator $\R_v \prod_{i=p+1}^{r} (I - 2 \frac{\v_i \v_i^{\TT}}{\|\v_i\|^2})$ may not be equal to that of $\R_v$.
+However, we can introduce some extra vectors to modify it.
+To this end, we introduce the following concept.